OpenST/ost-wallet-sdk-react-native/README.md

 ```

 ### initiateDeviceRecovery
-A user can control their Brand Tokens using their authorized devices.
-If they lose their authorized device, they can recover access to their BrandTokens by authorizing a new device via the recovery process .
+A user can control their tokens using their authorized device(s).
+If a user loses an authorized device, she can recover access to their tokens by authorizing a new device via the recovery process.

 ```javascript
 /**